awsdocs/amazon-ec2-user-guide/doc_source/reserved-instances-scope.md

 The scope does not affect the price\.
 You pay the same price for a regional or zonal Reserved Instance\.
 For more information about Reserved Instance pricing, see [Key variables that determine Reserved Instance pricing](ec2-reserved-instances.md#ri-key-pricing-variables) and [Amazon EC2 Reserved Instances Pricing](http://aws.amazon.com/ec2/pricing/reserved-instances/pricing/)\.

+For more information about how to specify the scope of a Reserved Instance, see [RI Attributes](http://aws.amazon.com/ec2/pricing/reserved-instances/#riattributes), specifically the **Availability Zone** bullet\.

 ## Differences between regional and zonal Reserved Instances<a name="reserved-instances-regional-zonal-differences"></a>

 The following table highlights some key differences between regional Reserved Instances and zonal Reserved Instances: